xcsp3team/PyCSP3-models/realistic/Elitserien/README.md

   - each division must have 3 pairs of complementary schedules

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2014/2016/2018/2023 Minizinc challenges.
-The MZN model was proposed by Jeff Larson and Mats Carlsson, and described in the papers mentioned below.
+The original MZN model was proposed by Jeff Larson and Mats Carlsson, and described in the papers mentioned below.
 No Licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example